Zigelzi/gdtv-ball-launcher/README.md

 ## Summary

-Defeating Downbeat is physics puzzle game where player uses projectiles representing their emotions to bring the tower of mental burden down.
+Defeating Downbeat is physics puzzle game where player processes emotions through mazes to release good mood!

-Think Angry Birds with emotions.

 ## Technical details

-**Genre:** Single player 2D physics puzzle game **Controls:** Phone touch inputs in horizontal mode **Thematic setting:** Imaginary world representing players self esteem **Platform:** Android / iPhone
+**Genre:** Single player 2D physics puzzle game **Controls:** Phone movement with sensors in horizontal mode **Thematic setting:** Players thoughts throughout their day **Platform:** Android
-**MVP game moment:** 2 levels with 3 selectable projectile types.
+**MVP game moment:** 2 areas with 5 levels

+## Gameplay
+Players goal is to get the emotion to get different emotions to their buckets (what?) through different obstacles.

 ## Story
 ### Game